Variable Message Format

-Variable Message Format, abbreviated as "VMF" and documented in MIL-STD-6017, is a communications protocol used in communicating tactical military information.
+Variable Message Format, abbreviated as "VMF" and documented in MIL-STD-6017, is a message format used in communicating tactical military information.
 A message formatted using VMF can be sent via many communication methods.
-As it does not define the method, it is not a Tactical Data Link (TDL).
+As it does not define such a method, a communications medium, or a protocol, it is not a Tactical Data Link (TDL).

 Restriction

 The standard is designated distribution class C, meaning that it may only be distributed to federal employees and contractors.
 Contractors may obtain a copy from their government POC.
 However, the standard for the header is openly available.

 Format

 The VMF application header is defined by MIL-STD-2045-47001.
 The VMF message body consists of "K" Series messages.